yarinlaniado/helloworldapp-jenkins-eks/README.md

 - [laniado.webapp.io](http://laniado.webapp.io)

 By describing the pod and checking the site, you can verify that the image has been changed to the latest image.

-## Contributing

-Contributions to this project are welcome.
-If you'd like to contribute, please follow our guidelines for issues, pull requests, and coding standards.

-## License

-This project is licensed under the [MIT License](LICENSE).